sksamuel/tabby/README.md

 Just some basic Kotlin helpers.

-* tabby-fp: std-lib result and effects extensions.
+* tabby-fp: std-lib result extensions.
-* tabby-jackson: jackson json helpers

 ### Versions

 * Use 2.0.x for Kotlin 1.6.x
-* Use 2.1.x for Kotlin 1.7.x
+* Use 2.2.x for Kotlin 1.7.x